Anas-Hagras/d-blog/README.md

 Example prompt structure:

 ```
-Summarize the following blog post into an engaging X (Twitter) post.
+Summarize the following blog post into an engaging X post.
 Use a direct, thoughtful style.
 Include a hook and end with a question.
 It SHOULD NOT be more than 200 chars.